Turbo Connection: Reasoning as Information Flow from Higher to Lower Layers: Experiments

 \subsubsection{Results and Analysis.}

 As shown in Table~\ref{tab:soft_token}, the single soft-token approach is insufficient to capture the reasoning gains of our dense architecture.
-These suggests that multi-layer downward connections offer a more effective mechanism for unlocking the reasoning power of depth-scaling than the sparse feedback of a single vector or distribution.
+These results suggest that multi-layer downward connections offer a more effective mechanism for unlocking the reasoning power of depth-scaling than the sparse feedback of a single vector or distribution.